 Nature of the Business-AtriCure, Inc. (the "Company" or "AtriCure") was incorporated in the State of Delaware on October 31, 2000.
-The Company develops, manufactures and sells devices designed primarily for the surgical ablation of cardiac tissue and devices for the exclusion of the left atrial appendage.
-The Company sells its products to hospitals and medical centers globally.
+The Company is a leading atrial fibrillation ("Afib") solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of Afib.
+The Company sells its products to hospitals globally through a direct sales force and distributors.

-Principles of Consolidation-The Consolidated Financial Statements include the accounts of the Company, AtriCure, LLC, the Company's wholly-owned subsidiary organized in the State of Delaware, and AtriCure Europe B.V., the Company's wholly-owned subsidiary incorporated in the Netherlands.
+Principles of Consolidation-The Consolidated Financial Statements include the accounts of the Company, AtriCure, LLC, the Company's wholly-owned subsidiary organized in the State of Delaware, Endoscopic Technologies, LLC ("Estech"), the Company's wholly-owned subsidiary organized in the State of Delaware and AtriCure Europe B.V. ("AtriCure Europe"), the Company's wholly-owned subsidiary incorporated in the Netherlands.
 All intercompany accounts and transactions have been eliminated in consolidation.